EliasTRuud/FYS3155/README.md

 Make a feed forward neural network using basic SGD and apply it to regression(Frankie) and classification problem(sklearn breast cancer).
 Then use a simplified network with no hidden layers as LogisticRegression class.

-Search for paramters: lambda and eta for regression.
+Search for parameters: lambda and eta for regression.
 As well as layer vs nodes for classification.
 Using different activation functions: sigmoid, tanh and RELU

 Note: The Latex file was being difficult when it came to figures placement.
 Resulting in most forcing itself below most of the text.
-Tried referecing as much as possible to the figures.
+Tried referencing as much as possible to the figures.
 Thanks for understanding, maybe you have a easy fix.
-Tried using [!htb] etc
+Tried using [!htb] etc.

 ## Requirements